Bakar12/WeatherApp/README.md

 - Includes a graph for the 5-day forecast.
 - Improved UI with better layout and custom buttons.
 - Includes a button to detect the user's current location.
+- Integrated weather alerts from the API and displays them in the UI.
+- Provides access to historical weather data by adding start and end date inputs and displaying the data.
+- Added support for multiple languages using gettext.
+- Enhanced error handling and added the ability to load cached data when offline.

 ## Setup